 The stereotype of a pharmacist is thus: a person who stands behind a counter and dispenses medicine according to the instructions scribbled across the patient’s prescription-slip.

 While technically accurate, this definition ignores the expertise and diligence this profession requires.

 By becoming a pharmacist, you’ll play an important role in determining patient outcomes – and you’ll be a member of the UK’s third-largest medical profession, behind doctors and nurses.
 So how do you get there?

 What does a pharmacist do?

-Most pharmacists work in high-street stores, though a minority operate from within medical practices.
-They’re qualified not only to read slips and hand out paper bags filled with drugs, but also to offer advice to customers.
+Most pharmacists work in high-street stores, though a minority operates from within medical practices.
+They’re qualified not only to read slips and hand out paper bags filled with drugs but also to offer advice to customers.